truenas/documentation/content/References/ExtensionCalculator.md

 {{< expand "How to interpret the results" "v" >}}
 Calculated values represent how much space on the final extended VDEV is lost to headroom, or data capacity that would be available in an equivalent VDEV created from scratch with the same width and data-to-parity ratio.
-This is the capacity that could be recovered by rewriting existing data to the extended width.
+This is the capacity available to recover by rewriting existing data to the extended width.

 The calculator returns estimated capacity values for two scenarios:
 {{< truetable >}}